Digger1955/dxvk-gplasync-lowlatency/README.md

 Asynchronous pipeline compilation is disabled with `DXVK_ASYNC=0` environment variable and is equivalent to `dxvk.enableAsync = False` in `dxvk.conf`.

-## GPLAsync and State cache (DXVK-GPLALL 2.6.x only)
+## GPLAsync and State cache

 State cache fixes for GPL and Async are enabled with `DXVK_GPLASYNCCACHE=1` environment variable and is equivalent to `dxvk.gplAsyncCache = True` in `dxvk.conf`.
 It is enabled by default.

 State cache fixes for GPL and Async are disabled with `DXVK_GPLASYNCCACHE=0` environment variable and is equivalent to `dxvk.gplAsyncCache = False` in `dxvk.conf`.

-**Important**: The state cache has been removed from the [upstream DXVK since version 2.7](https://github.com/doitsujin/dxvk/releases/tag/v2.7), and is therefore not available in DXVK-GPLALL 2.7 and later.
+**Important**: The state cache has been removed from the [upstream DXVK since version 2.7](https://github.com/doitsujin/dxvk/releases/tag/v2.7).
+It is not available in DXVK-GPLALL 2.7-1 and 2.7-2, but available in DXVK-GPLALL 2.7-3 and later.

 ## Low Latency frame pacing